Funding for Caymanian Secondary School Students

 Associates Degree Students

-If a Caymanian government high school student chooses to finish their secondary education doing an Associates Degree at UCCI or ICCI then they can apply for the fees to be paid.
-However, all students who have not achieved either an A or B grade in English and Maths are mandated to take remedial Maths and English at college level, as well as College Skill classes and Career Classes.
-History has shown educators that if a student fails English and Maths at IGCSE/GCSE/CXC then they are likely to fail their Associate Level course.
-That fail then remains in their academic record, affecting their university accumulative performance, the students ability to get into other universities, and their ability to get a scholarship to help with funding.
-The Associate's Degree takes about 2.5 years at UCCI (with 68 credits), 18 months at ICCI (which is a quarter-term institution) and students will graduate with an Associates Degree worth 90 credits.
+If a Caymanian government high school student chooses to finish their secondary education doing an Associate’s Degree at UCCI or ICCI, then they can apply for the tuition and book fees to be paid.
+However, all students who have not achieved either an A or B grade in English and maths are mandated to take remedial maths and English at college level, as well as college skill classes and career classes.
+History has shown educators that if a student fails English and maths at IGCSE/GCSE/CXC, they are likely to fail their Associate Level course.
+That fail then remains on their academic record, affecting their university accumulative performance, the student’s ability to get into other universities, and their ability to get a scholarship to help with funding.
+The Associate's Degree takes about 2.5 years at UCCI (with 68 credits) or 18 months at ICCI (which is a quarter-term institution) and students will graduate with an Associate’s Degree worth 90 credits.

 BTEC Diploma Students

 If a student would rather do a course which includes lots of hands-on special project assignments and work experience, then they might want to choose a BTEC Level 1, 2 or 3 Diploma, depending on their prior skills, experience and qualifications.
 Government high schools in Cayman offer BTEC Level 1 and 2 courses, and CIFEC offers BTEC Level 1 and 2 courses, as well as the first year (only) of the BTEC Level 3 Extended Diploma.
 For students to complete their Level 3 Diploma (which is considered the equivalent of taking 3 A Levels) they will need to go to England to take the second year.
 To qualify for an overseas undergraduate scholarship, students taking the BTEC Level 3 Extended Diploma will need to finish the two-year course with a minimum grade of triple merit (known as MMM).
-CIFEC currently offers two BTEC Level 3 Extended Diplomas in Creative Media Film & TV and Business but only to Certificate and not Diploma level (since you can only attend CIFEC for one year and the full diploma is a two year course).
+CIFEC currently offers two BTEC Level 3 Extended Diplomas in Creative Media Film & TV and Business but only to Certificate and not Diploma level (since you can only attend CIFEC for one year and the full diploma is a two-year course).
+Please note that the Cayman Islands Government now pays the external exam fees for all Caymanians taking BTEC exams.

 Technical Vocational Study Programmes (TVET)

-To be considered for an overseas scholarship for a Technical/Vocational Study Programme (TVET) such as Auto Mechanics, Computer Engineering, Building Construction Technology or Radiography Technician, you must have 5 higher level GCSE/CXC subject passes with A, B or C grades including Maths and English Language, or 3 higher GCSE/CXC passes with A, B or C grades with 99 Foundation Maths and English with A or B grades from UCCI or ICCI.
-Alternatively, you could also have a cumulative high school GPA of 2.75 or higher including Maths and English Language passes with A, B or C grades, or a cumulative GPA of 2.5 in your first year of study at UCCI or other institution with professional or academic work in the desired course of study.
-Mature candidates will be reviewed on a case-by-case basis.
+To be considered for an overseas scholarship for a Technical/Vocational Study Programme (TVET), such as Auto Mechanics, Computer Engineering, Building Construction Technology or Radiography Technician, you must have one of the following: 1) five higher level GCSE/CXC subject passes with A, B or C grades, including maths and English Language; 2) three higher GCSE/CXC passes with A, B or C grades with 99 foundation maths and English with A or B grades from UCCI or ICCI; 3) a cumulative high school GPA of 2.75 or higher, including maths and English language passes with A, B or C grades; or 4) a cumulative GPA of 2.5 in your first year of study at UCCI or other institution with professional or academic work in the desired course of study.
+The Education Council have compiled a list of technical/vocational study programmes that they will approve scholarships for.

 Scholarship Funding for Tertiary Education & University